 ="Today is " & TEXT(TODAY(), "dd-mmm-yy")

-Most often, you would separate the concatenated text strings with punctuation marks and spaces, as shown in the previous example.
-In some cases, however, may need to separate the values with a line break, or carriage return.
+Most often, you would separate the resulting text strings with punctuation marks and spaces, as shown in the previous example.
+In some cases, however, there may be a need to separate the values with a line break, or carriage return.
 A common example is merging mailing addresses from data in separate columns.

-A problem is that you cannot simply type a line break in the formula like a usual character, and therefore a special CHAR function is needed to supply the corresponding ASCII code to the concatenation formula:
+A problem is that you cannot simply type a line break in the formula like a usual character.
+Instead, you use the CHAR function to supply the corresponding ASCII code to the concatenation formula:

-- On Windows, use CHAR(10) where 10 is the ASCII code for Line feed.
+- On Windows, use CHAR(10) where 10 is the character code for Line feed.

-- On the Mac system, use CHAR(13) where 13 is the ASCII code for Carriage return.
+- On Mac, use CHAR(13) where 13 is the character code for Carriage return.